betterobjects/activeql/docs/tutorial.md

 After calling the `seed( truncate: true )` mutation you could play around with the driver data and see if everything works as expected.

 Now that we have a `Driver` entity we could add the relationship between cars and drivers.
 Let's assume you learned from the analysis of your buiness domain that a car is either assigned to none or one driver at a time.
 A driver however could "rent out" multiple cars at once.
 A very common `1 -- N` relationship.
-In GAMA this is modeled by a `assocTo` relation from the car to the driver.
+In ActiveQL this is modeled by a `assocTo` relation from the car to the driver.
 Optionally we are also interested in the reverse or `assocFrom` relationship from the driver to the cars.

 ```
               +-------------------+                    +--------------------+